A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

-In contrast to the typical solutions to POSGs and Dec-POMDPs, which try and identify a joint policy as the solution, this paper focuses on computing best-response policies in interactive settings.
-That is, given a multiagent model with state uncertainty (either a POSG or Dec-POMDP) and given some policy for the other agents $\jpolG{\excl i}=\left\langle \polA 1,\dots,\polA{i-1},\polA{i+1},\dots,\polA{\nrA}\right\rangle $, we want to compute the best response $\polA i^{BR}$ for agent~$i$.
-Such best-response computation is obviously important for self-interested agents (i.e., in POSGs), but is also an important component in many Dec-POMDP solution methods~\cite{Nair03IJCAI,Nair05AAAI,Kim06AAAISS}.
+In contrast to the typical solutions to POSGs and Dec-POMDPs, which try and identify a joint policy as the solution, this paper focuses on the local perspective of an individual agent.
+From this perspective, the agent's goal is to compute a best-response to the policies used by other agents.
+That is, given a multiagent model with state uncertainty (either a POSG or Dec-POMDP) and given some policy for the other agents $\jpolG{\excl i}=\left\langle \polA1,\dots,\polA{i-1},\polA{i+1},\dots,\polA{\nrA}\right\rangle $, we want to compute the best response $\polA i^{BR}$ for agent~$i$.
+Such best-response computation is obviously important for self-interested agents (i.e., in POSGs), but is also an important component in many Dec-POMDP solution methods~\citep{Nair03IJCAI,Nair05AAAI,Kim06AAAISS,Pajarinen11NIPS,Lauri20JAAMAS}.
+Also, let us point out that we make no restrictions on the policies employed by the other agents: they are general mappings from the action-observation histories $\aoHistAT j{\ts}$ to probability distributions over actions.
+For instance, their policies could be learning algorithms such as Q-learning.
+As such, the setting we consider is very general.

 As illustrated in \fig\ref{fig:modelTypes}, we will consider a number of different types of models in this paper.
 The starting point is given by the fPOSG or a special case thereof (e.g., a Dec-POMDP).
-We refer those models as global-form models (GFMs).
+We refer those models as global-form models.
 For such models, it is possible to directly compute a best-response by fixing the policies of the other agents.
 We refer to the resulting POMDP as a global-form best-response model (GFBRM); these models will be introduced next.
-Subsequently, we will introduce \emph{local-form models (LFMs)} these models restricts the state factors that each agent primarily cares about.
+Subsequently, we will introduce \emph{local-form models (LFMs), }which restrict the state factors that each agent primarily cares about.
 That is, an agent in an LFM only reasons about a subset of factors.
 This will then form the basis for computing best-responses in such a local model, called \emph{influence-augmented local model (IALM),} which will be enabled by influence-based abstraction introduced in \prettyref{sec:IBA}.